symphonyoss/App-Integrations-Universal/README.md

 2. Copy and paste your webhook URL into Postman
 3. Change the HTTP method to POST
 4. Click Body then select raw.
 5. Compose a messageML document in the body of the HTTP request.
-You can use the code samples above for pre-formmated messages.
+You can use the code samples below for pre-formatted messages.
 6. Click Send.

 ```sh